 Those who have an Associate of Applied Science degree or a Nursing Diploma will work closely with an advisor to map a plan of study.
 The plan will be based on your academic history.

-The on-campus immersions are a day and a half long.
+The virtual immersions are a day and a half long.
+The immersion courses are held via Zoom.
 There are four immersions throughout the program: each fall and spring semester, but none during the summer semester.

 What about clinicals?

 There are two required clinical experiences: one with the Population Focused Nursing Care class and one with the Leadership class.